Sayan-001/ClumsyGrad/docs/source/index.rst

 ClumsyGrad
 ==========

-**A Simple Automatic Differentiation Library for Educational Purposes**
+**A Simple Automatic Differentiation Library built on top of NumPy**

 .. toctree::
    :maxdepth: 2